CCCofficial/Holo2/README.md

 **detectBlur.py** detect program with blur to try and prevent an object from having multiple bounding boxes

-**noteFunctions.py** play notes as a chord, arpeggiated, etc. Requires pyGame midi player.note
+**playChords.py** play notes as a chord, arpeggiated, etc. Requires pyGame midi player.note

+**USB_CAM.docx** how to convert Raspberry Pi into a USB camera

 FUNCTIONS
 ==========